ladybug-tools/ladybug-web/README.md

-### Latest update: 2016-03-18 / R4/R5/R6
+### Latest update: 2016-03-19 / R7

-* Mostapha's magic fixes
-* Many new UI features
-* Gazetteer
+* Code clean-up and updates to many variable names
+	* Making variable names more meaningful and consistent
+* Add Sun mesh and direction light
+	* Positions update with each slider movement
+* Add shadows and shade
+* Add trylon and and perisphere reference/demo objects
+* Add more time-updating capabilities
+* Random location at load time

 ### Things To Do / Road Map

 * Text input for lat and lon
-* Random location at load time
-* Replace/Upgrade AunCalc.js with NOAA/Bostock JavaScript
+* Replace/Upgrade SunCalc.js with NOAA/Bostock JavaScript
 * Translucent ring to indicate full Sun path
 * Animations
 * Add solar times readout - with buttons to display sun position for location, date and time